 What is PUPIL?

-*To enjoy the Prezi, allow it to play on full screen.
-To enjoy the PowerPoint presentation, select "Enable Editing" and/or "Enable Content" and view on slide show mode with a working internet connection.
+*To enjoy the Prezi, enable audio and allow it to play on full screen.
+To enjoy the PowerPoint presentation, select "Enable Editing" and/or "Enable Content" and view on slide-show mode with a working internet connection.

 What is Passport?